tjscanlan/mimic3-db-demo/README.md

 # mimic3-db-demo

-A healthcare ML portfolio project: predict 30-day hospital readmission on the [MIMIC-III Clinical Database Demo](https://physionet.org/content/mimiciii-demo/1.4/) (public, 100-patient subset from PhysioNet), comparing two parallel approaches on the same patients — structured feature engineering feeding a classic gradient-boosted model, and clinical text feeding a fine-tuned small language model — converging on a shared evaluation harness.
+A healthcare ML portfolio project: predict 30-day hospital readmission on the [MIMIC-III Clinical Database Demo](https://physionet.org/content/mimiciii-demo/1.4/) (public, 100-patient subset from PhysioNet), comparing three parallel approaches on the same patients — structured feature engineering feeding an XGBoost model, clinical text feeding a fine-tuned DistilBERT+LoRA classifier, and k-NN retrieval over note embeddings — converging on a shared evaluation harness.
+A Gradio demo ties all three together.

 This is a research/education project, not a clinical tool.

+**Note on text data:** the MIMIC-III demo ships `NOTEEVENTS.csv` empty — PhysioNet strips discharge-summary text from the demo release; real notes only exist in the full credentialed database.
+So the text and RAG paths here run on *synthetic* discharge summaries (`data/generate_mock_noteevents.py`), generated from the real structured data with a deliberate artificial correlation baked in.
+They're pipeline sanity checks, not real findings about text-based readmission prediction — see that script's docstring for details.
+Likewise, the cohort is only 129 admissions / 11 positives, so treat any subgroup/calibration metric as illustrative rather than statistically defensible.

 ## Setup